onionoo MCP: a query service for Tor relays¶

 - The short field names confuse language models — is

-ra relay or justrunning? - A single user question often needs several endpoints stitched together (
+ra relay or justrunning? - A single question often needs several endpoints stitched together (

-/details+/uptime+/bandwidth).
-Agents that re-derive that orchestration from scratch each time make mistakes.
+/details+/uptime+/bandwidth), and agents that re-derive that orchestration each time make mistakes.

 onionoo-fastapi fixes all three: it ships an OpenAPI spec, exposes readable field names, and bundles common multi-endpoint tasks into single MCP tools (for example, "give me the health of this relay" is one call).